cesaraustralia/DynamicGrids.jl/README.md

 ruleset = Ruleset(Life(2, 3); opt=SparseOpt())
 ```

-Multiple rules can be combined in a `Ruleset`.
-Each rule will be run for the
+Multiple rules can be combined in a `Ruleset` or simply passed to `sim!`.
+Each rule
-whole grid, in sequence, using appropriate optimisations depending on the parent
+will be run for the whole grid, in sequence, using appropriate optimisations depending
-types of each rule:
+on the parent types of each rule:

 ```julia
 ruleset = Ruleset(rule1, rule2; timestep=Day(1), opt=SparseOpt())
 ```

-For better performance (often ~2x or more), models included in a `Chain` object
+For better performance, models included in a `Chain` object
 will be combined into a single model, using only one array read and write.
 This
 optimisation is limited to `CellRule`, or a `NeighborhoodRule` followed by
 `CellRule`.
 If the `@inline` compiler macro is used on all `applyrule` methods,
 all rules in a `Chain` will be compiled together into a single, efficient
 function call.
+After improvements to `NeightborhoodRule` `Chain` may actually make
+things worse in some cases.
+Allways benchmark.

 ```julia
 ruleset = Ruleset(rule1, Chain(rule2, rule3, rule4))